Skip to main content

 Cherry blossom season (late March–early April) brings 1.5 million tourists to the National Mall and Tidal Basin over 2–3 weeks.
 The 4th of July draws 500K+ to the Mall for fireworks.
 Presidential inaugurations (every 4 years in January) create unprecedented demand.
 The fall museum and monument tourist season (September–October) provides sustained daily ridership above normal levels

-A strategic approach to your first month can make the difference between earning your full $1,400 bonus and missing out.
-Here is a week-by-week plan:
+A focused first month is the difference between the full $1,400 and a near-miss.

 Apply for your DC for-hire vehicle license immediately — you need it to legally pick up riders in DC.
 While waiting, study the quadrant system (NW, NE, SW, SE divided by the Capitol) since addresses repeat across quadrants.
 Start at DCA (Reagan National) for quick rides to Capitol Hill, Georgetown, and K Street — it's the easiest airport in the region.
 IAD (Dulles) rides are more lucrative ($50–75) but require learning the Dulles Access Road.
 Avoid driving on the National Mall — it's closed to through traffic and the circles (Dupont, Logan, Thomas) are confusing for new drivers

-Drive different areas of Washington DC to learn where demand is highest.
+Drive different parts of Washington DC to learn where demand is highest.
 Test the popular areas: Reagan National Airport (DCA), Dulles International Airport (IAD), Capitol Hill & National Mall.
 Try different time slots — peak hours (government commute hours (6:30–9:30 am) versus off-peak.
-Take notes on which areas and times earn you the most per hour.
+Note which areas + times earn you the most per hour.

-Focus on hitting your 175-trip target.
-Short trips count the same as long trips toward your bonus goal, so prioritize quantity during busy periods.
-Stay in high-demand areas where you can complete back-to-back trips without dead miles.
-Consider combining rides and Uber Eats deliveries during slower hours.
+Focus on hitting 175 trips.
+Short trips count the same as long trips toward your bonus, so prioritise quantity during busy windows.
+Stay in high-demand zones to stack back-to-back trips without dead miles.
+Switch on Uber Eats during slow hours to fill gaps.

 By now you know Washington DC's best areas and peak hours.
 Set up a mileage tracking app (Stride, Everlance, or MileIQ) for tax deductions.
-Maintain a 4.85+ rating by keeping your car clean and being professional.
-Consider which combination of rides and deliveries maximizes your hourly earnings in the Washington DC market.
+Maintain a 4.85+ rating — clean car, polite, water + charger in the back.
+Decide which rides/Eats mix maximises your hourly earnings in Washington DC.

 • At least 21 years old